51Degrees/specifications/pipeline-specification/README.md

 Creation of Flow Data is carried out by an application requesting an instance from a Pipeline.
-With a number of important exceptions, the creating application MUST destroy the Flow Data once it has completed its processing.
+With a number of important exceptions, the creating application SHOULD destroy the Flow Data once it has completed its processing.

 The application carries out the initial population of Evidence and then requests that the Pipeline process it - i.e. present the Flow Data